CCSWEC/SP2024-2D-Platformer/README.md

 Remember this is just a basic idea, you as a group needs to expand more on it and add any features you'd like.

-Challenges (you do not have to implement these (you can implement one or more) )
+Challenges (you do not have to implement these (you can implement one or more):
-  1. Add an xp feature, the more a character levels, the more their base dmg
+  1. Add an xp feature, the more a character levels, the more their base dmg.
-  2. Add a speedrun option
+  2. Add a speedrun option.
-  3. Add in a boss fight
+  3. Add in a boss fight.
-  4. Implement a multiplayer feature (2 players max)
+  4. Implement a multiplayer feature (2 players max).

-SFML general tutorials (everything you need to know about sfml and how to use it) https://www.sfml-dev.org/tutorials/2.6/
+SFML general tutorials (everything you need to know about sfml and how to use it): https://www.sfml-dev.org/tutorials/2.6/

 <!-- Reach out to togunleye1@collin.edu if you have questions. -->